-Since the iOS 16.4 beta, there is a new "Beta Updates" menu on the iPhone in the Settings app under General -> Software Update.
-Using this menu, members of Apple's developer program can activate iOS developer betas directly on the iPhone without having to install a configuration profile from Apple's developer website.
+Since the iOS 16.4 beta, there's a new "Beta Updates" menu on the iPhone in the Settings app under General -> Software Update.
+This menu allows members of Apple's developer program to activate iOS developer betas directly on the iPhone without having to install a configuration profile from Apple's developer website.

 Apple Developer Beta Terms of Service: Sharing profiles has always been prohibited